Skip to main content

 About the Data

-The Birth Defects Epidemiology and Surveillance Branch (BDES) uses active surveillance.
+The Birth Defects Epidemiology and Surveillance Branch (BDESB) uses active surveillance.
 This means it does not require reporting by hospitals or medical professionals.
 Instead, trained program staff members regularly visit medical facilities where they have the authority to review log books, hospital discharge lists, and other records.
 From this review, a list of potential cases is created.
 Program staff then review medical charts for each potential case identified.
 If the infant or fetus has a birth defect covered by the registry, detailed demographic and diagnostic information is abstracted.
 That information is entered into the computer and submitted for processing into the registry.
 Quality control procedures for finding cases, abstracting information, and coding defects help ensure completeness and accuracy.

 Analysis of surveillance data enables the Texas Department of State Health Services to draw an increasingly accurate picture of the extent and occurrence of birth defects in Texas.
 Data are also helpful in: